-We released four new Novra Group products at the NAB 2019 show.
+In April we released four new Novra Group products at the NAB 2019 show.
 We submitted two of our products and both were nominated for the prestigious NAB Product of the Year award.
 One of these products-the iPump 762 Pro, targeting the digital signage and enterprise video markets, won the prestigious award for Hardware Infrastructure.
-This product family has been used in Digital signage projects in Latin America.
-We are currently producing a large order to ship in June 2019.
+In this reporting period we have shipped about 200 units of this product family (ipump564 and ipump762 Pro) for Digital Signage projects in Latin America.

 We expanded our suite of products for video applications including broadcast, OTT and IPTV networks.
-We integrated Broadpeak's nano CDN technology into the S400 Pro data receiver in early 2019 to enable OTT delivery to multiscreen environments.
+We integrated Broadpeak's nano CDN technology into the S400 Pro data receiver to enable OTT delivery to multiscreen environments.

-In Q2, we have seen an unexpectedly high number of requests for our new S400 Pro satellite receiver for evaluation/pilot projects from existing and new clients as they are preparing to roll-out new satellite services.
+In Q2, requests for our new S400 Pro satellite receiver for evaluation/pilot projects far exceeded expectations-from both existing and new customers as they are preparing to roll-out new satellite services.